antoinebasseto/cbir/README.md

     cd react-frontend
     npm start
     ```
 4. The app should then automatically open in your browser.
 Please note that on rare occasions uploading an image will fail and nothing will happen, this can be easily seen by not having the loading animation present in the Explore dimensions menu.
 If such a thing happens, simply reuploading the picture should work.
+Also note that we happened to have some linking errors between our frontend and backend when using Firefox as a browser, which didn't occured when trying with other browsers.

 ## Weekly summary